How to Start a Rehab Center

 Before sinking time and treasure into a treatment center you will need to craft a clearly stated mission statement.
 The mission statement will help direct all other steps going forward.
 Define your vision for the rehab program, your short and long-term goals and any other key details.
 All of these shall support your core mission statement.

-10 Steps to Start a Rehab Center
+10 Steps to Start an Addiction or Mental Health Rehab Center

 Although it may seem fairly cut and dried, starting a treatment center involves a great deal of planning and effort.
 It’s easy to see why, as behavioral and mental healthcare fall under the healthcare guidelines.
 These are laws and codes that protect patient safety and best practices.
 To learn how to start a rehab center, consider these steps: